hannobraun/vndf-2020/README.md

 ![a screenshot from the game](screenshots/2020-07-04.png)

-The project is in development, and might well stay there forever.
-As the next section details, a lot of things are in a rough state.
-Pull requests are still very welcome, however.
+This project is, as far as I'm concerned, done.
+I did some of the things I wanted to do, others I either don't want anymore, or I've figured out that this is the wrong approach of doing them.
+This never turned into a coherent game (see *Status*), but it's time to move on to other things.

 ## Status

-This is a hobby project with no clear goal in mind.
-As such, I only work on whatever interests me, while leaving other things in half-done or broken states.
+This was a hobby project with no clear goal in mind.
+As such, I only worked on whatever interested me, while leaving other things in half-done or broken states.

 From a gameplay perspective, there's not a lot there.
 We have working multiplayer, and there are game mechanics, but they don't form a coherent whole.

-From a technical perspective, the code is in a constant state of transition.
-Most of the gameplay code is basically an experiment in how to structure code such as this, so far without any satisfactory results.
+From a technical perspective, the code was in a constant state of transition.
+Most of the gameplay code is basically an experiment in how to structure code such as this, only partially with satisfactory results.
 Little of that has been documented.

 ## Instructions